iomete/iom-docs/glossary/dense-tensor.md

 ---
 title: Dense Tensor
-description: Discover Dense Tensors - vital for multi-dimensional data analysis, efficiently storing values.
+description: Dense tensors are essential for multidimensional data analysis, providing efficient storage of values across various dimensions, enabling advanced data manipulation and processing.
 banner_description: Dense tensors are a crucial component of multi-dimensional data analysis applications.
 They store values in a contiguous sequential block of memory, making them efficient for tensor computations.
 Popular software products like MATLAB and open source third-party toolboxes offer support for dense tensor operations.
 alphabet: D
 ---